-The New York Times, the Washington Post, and the BBC all ran stories last week about Tibetan monks who have set themselves on fire to protest against the Chinese government.
+The New York Times, the Washington Post, and the BBC all ran stories in June 2012 about Tibetan monks who have set themselves on fire to protest against the Chinese government.
 The stories provoked little reaction in Washington.
-That was not the case nearly fifty years ago when a sixty-six year-old Buddhist monk named Thich Quang Duc set himself on fire on June 11, 1963 on the streets of Saigon, the capital of South Vietnam.
+That was not the case when a sixty-six year-old Buddhist monk named Thich Quang Duc set himself on fire on June 11, 1963 on the streets of Saigon, the capital of South Vietnam.

 Not surprisingly, the Vietnamese public’s support for Diem soon faded.
 He repressed his opponents and favored his friends and family.
 His policies to counter the growing strength of the Viet Cong had the opposite effect; they alienated many South Vietnamese against his government.
 By the spring of 1963, public unrest reached a crisis point.
 On May 8, residents of Hue, the imperial capital of old Vietnam, organized a rally to protest a ban on flying the Buddhist flag.
 Police fired on the crowd, killing nine and wounding fourteen.
 Hunger strikes and more protests followed.